jeffxf/recon-headers/README.md

 ## Why Golang?

-I've been using go a lot recently and enjoy it so here we are.
+I've been using go a lot recently and enjoy it, so here we are.
 I understand you probably would rather this be written using an interpreted lanuage like python.
 A few reasons could be:

 - Easier to modify a python script and quickly run it without having to install go and recompile
     - I agree and might write this in python as well if I get around to it since it shouldn't take long at all.
 (But also, building in docker instead of installing go locally is super easy...)